amac-lfc/airbnb/README.md

 - Availability_30 - Number of days a listing is available in the next 30 days
 - Number_of_reviews - Total number of reviews
 - Number_of_reviews_ltm - Number of reviews within last month
-- Restaurants, Bars, Cafes, Universities - Number of places of specified type within 1000 meters from the listing
+- Restaurants, Bars, Cafes, Universities - Number of places of specified type within 1000 meters from the listing (4 different variables)
 - Time_to_cta_minutes - Time it takes to walk to the nearest subway (in Chicago CTA) station (Distance does not matter)

 <b> Categorical variables: </b>